intarchboard/draft-iab-privacy-partitioning/draft-kuepau-iab-privacy-partitioning.md

 since it is generated randomly {{QUIC, Section 5.1}}.
 However, if combined with another context that has user-identifying information such as the client IP address, the QUIC connection ID can become user-identifying information.

-This partitioning process is inherently imperfect, and can be applied incorrectly.
+This partitioning process can be applied incorrectly or incompletely.
 Partitions may contain more user-identifying information than desired, or some information in a context may be more user-identifying than intended.
 Nevertheless, partitions can help improve the client's privacy posture when applied correctly.